robofinch/clone-behavior/README.md

 <h1> Clone Behavior </h1>
 </div>

-This is a stub, with the bare minimum that I need right now to bound the semantic behavior of clones, as I do not wish to go on a yak-shaving sidequest at the moment.
+Bound the semantic behavior and time complexity of cloning a value.

-A proper version of this crate will have documentation and provide a derive macro.
+A future version of this crate might provide a derive macro if there is interest.

 ## License